- WHERE ARE CICADA KILLER NESTS?

-CICADA KILLER NESTS
+- HOW TO TREAT CICADA KILLER NESTS

 Cicada killers will dig their nests throughout the yard, mulch and sand areas and will generally frighten anyone who sees them.
 Like most wasps, they can sting.
 They use their stinger to sedate and paralyze cicada’s.
 Cicada killers will hunt cicadas during the summer months when populations are active.
 They will find a cicada, sting it and bring it back to it’s nest.
 This short video shows a female Cicada Killer in action.

 Once the cicada has been pumped full of toxins and rendered helpless, it will be brought back to the burrow where the paralyzed cicada will serve as food for the young cicada killers.
 Most egg burrows will have one or two cicadas for every egg which is laid.
-Nests usually only have one egg chamber, but when populations are high, cicada killers will dig extra chambers or extra nests to accommodate reproduction capabilities.
+And most nests usually only have one egg chamber but when populations are high, cicada killers will dig extra chambers or extra nests to accommodate reproduction capabilities.

-CICADA KILLERS AROUND THE HOME
+CICADA KILLERS WILL NEST AROUND THE HOME ^

 Cicada killers are a nuisance around the home because the dig large nests which are unsightly.
 These nests are sometimes thought to be from an animal because they are so big.

 Cicada Killers will spend their days foraging and if you watch the nest, you may catch them entering or leaving as they go about their daily habits.
 Since cicada killers are so large, most people are petrified of them.